bikewake/ora-docker-database/README.md

 ## Step seven: Clean up

-Exit SQL Developer, In the first terminal window where docker-compose is running press Ctrl-C to stop running container, and  container also with
+Exit SQL Developer, In the first terminal window where docker-compose is running press Ctrl-C to stop running container, and  remove container with:

 ### `docker-compose down`

-Change folder back
+Change folder back:

 ### `cd ..`